jailop/ta-zig/README.md

 This implementation, based on circular lists, keeps just a window of values for an indicator, including the current one and a few past ones.

+Input data is not stored.
 When new data is pushed, the indicator is updated and older values exceeding the memory size are forgotten.

+This
-Input data is not stored.
-This implementation avoids recomputing the indicator over all the input data every time it's updated, making it highly CPU and memory efficient.
+implementation avoids recomputing the indicator over all the input data every time it's updated.
+All parameters are defined at compile time.
+Memory is statically allocated.
+All these features make indicators highly CPU and memory efficient.

 Example: